megatGTA/helios-frontendSchOpt/README.md

 ## 🎯 Overview

-This repository is part of the Helios Internal System, focused on the Schedule Optimization module with a professional and modular frontend architecture.
+This repository is part of the Helios Internal System, focused on the Schedule Optimization module with a professional.

-- Clean code structure — maintainable by multiple team members
-- Centralized state management with Zustand
-- API services isolated using Axios with interceptors
-- Ready for future expansion (additional modules can be plugged in)

 ---